 - turn

-If this were some academic paper where I needed to find all verbs instead of using my “eyeball” method, I would’ve tried Oscar Cronquist’s custom function to find unique words within a cell range.
-It probably would’ve revealed more verbs that I could use for pattern matching.
-And I would’ve included search queries that weren’t questions, which is a much larger dataset.
+If this were some academic paper where I needed to find all verbs, I would’ve tried Oscar Cronquist’s custom function to find unique words in a cell range.
+It probably would’ve revealed more verbs I could use for pattern matching.

-If you’ve been on this site before, you’ve seen me use the SEARCH function in the “How to Separate Names in Excel” article.
-This basic function locates one text string, my verb, within a second string, that is my question cell.
+If you’ve been on this site before, you’ve seen me use the SEARCH function in the “How to Separate First and Last Names in Excel” article.
+This basic function locates one text string, my verb, within a second string, that is my Queries cell.
 However, by default, it doesn’t provide a “yes” or “no” answer as a cell value.
 And unlike Excel’s FIND function, it’s case insensitive.
 That’s important if people use capital letters.

 =SEARCH("convert", A2)

-As you can see from the results, I either have a numeric value such as “8” or a #VALUE! error.
-That number of 8 represents the ” c ” starting position in convert.
+As you can see from the results, I either have a numeric value such as “1” or a #VALUE! error.
+That number of “1” represents the ”c” starting position in the string “convert”.
 And yes, the formula does count spaces.
+In this instance, the #VALUE error in Column B is Excel’s way of saying the Queries cell doesn’t contain the text “convert”.

 There is nothing wrong with the number returned by using SEARCH.
 The problem is people may not grasp it as a position locator.
 By wrapping the previous formula with ISNUMBER, we can convert the numeric values and #VALUE! errors to something logical such as “TRUE” or “FALSE”.